-- The Electric Reliability Council of Texas ERCOT is one of eight independent system operators in North America and serves 26 million customers in Texas, approximately 90 per cent of the state1.
-ERCOT is an energy-only market that manages 85,000km of transmission and over 1,030 generation units, which produce 429,800 GWh per year2. - The Pennsylvania-New Jersey-Maryland Interconnection PJM is one of the largest energy markets in the world, serving 13 regions in the Mid-Atlantic and Great Lake areas of the United States, which includes more than 65 million customers.
-It is a capacity market services 140,000 km of transmission lines and 1,379 generators, which annually produce 773,522 GWh of energy. - The Australian National Energy Market The NEM services approximately 10 million customers per vear in Queensland, New South Wales, Victoria, South Australia and Tasmania.
-It is an energy-only market that incorporates 40,000km of transmission lines and connects 200 market participants supplying 200,000 GWh of electricity each year3. - The New Zealand Energy Market the NZEM is an energy-only market operated by the Electricity Authority (EA).
-The EA services all customers in New Zealand including 12,000km of transmission lines, 170 substations and 5 major generators amounting to 40,000 GWh of energy per year4. - The Midcontinent Independent System Operator MISO is an independent organisation responsible for operating the power grid across 15 US states and the Canadian province of Manitoba.
+- The Electric Reliability Council of Texas ERCOT is one of eight independent system operators in North America and serves 26 million customers in Texas, approximately 90 per cent of the state.
+ERCOT is an energy-only market that manages 85,000km of transmission and over 1,030 generation units, which produce 429,800 GWh per year. - The Pennsylvania-New Jersey-Maryland Interconnection PJM is one of the largest energy markets in the world, serving 13 regions in the Mid-Atlantic and Great Lake areas of the United States, which includes more than 65 million customers.
+It is a capacity market services 140,000 km of transmission lines and 1,379 generators, which annually produce 773,522 GWh of energy. - The Australian National Energy Market The NEM services approximately 10 million customers per year in Queensland, New South Wales, Victoria, South Australia and Tasmania.
+It is an energy-only market that incorporates 40,000km of transmission lines and connects 200 market participants supplying 200,000 GWh of electricity each year. - The Midcontinent Independent System Operator MISO is an independent organisation responsible for operating the power grid across 15 US states and the Canadian province of Manitoba.
 It operates as a capacity market.